vmchale/https-client/README.md

 # https-client

-This is a demonstration of how to use [libcurl](https://curl.haxx.se/libcurl/) to make https requests in ATS.
+This is a demonstration of how to use [libcurl](https://curl.haxx.se/libcurl/) to write to a file.